anynines/klutchio/docs/platform-operator/control-plane-cluster-setup/setup-app-cluster.md

 ---
-title: Set up developer (consumer) clusters
+title: Set up App Clusters
 sidebar_position: 1
 tags:
-  - central management cluster
+  - app cluster
   - kubernetes
   - a9s data services
-  - platform operator
+  - application developer
 keywords:
   - a9s data services
-  - platform operator
+  - application developer
 ---

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-## Set up a developer cluster
+## Set up an App Cluster

-We use klutch-bind to make the a9s Kubernetes API available inside a developer cluster.
+We use klutch-bind to make the a9s Kubernetes API available inside an App Cluster.
 In order to utilize the `kubectl bind` command, you'll need to have the `kubectl-bind` binary installed and properly added to your system's path.
 Download the appropriate `kubectl-bind` binary for your system's architecture from the provided options: